MOOSTTAR/crawler/README.md

 ## Various Python crawler scripts generated through AI training

-Currently, there is only one script, which is used to crawl all data from the JD.com Procurement Supplier Collaboration Platform
+&nbsp;&nbsp;&nbsp;&nbsp;Currently, there is only one script, which is used to crawl all data from the JD.com Procurement Supplier Collaboration Platform

 ### 1. JD Procurement and Supply Collaboration Platform: